aws/aws-sdk-swift-s3-transfer-manager/README.md

 let s3tm = S3TransferManager(config: s3tmConfig)
 ```

-For more information on what each configuration does, please refer to these documentation comments on S3TransferManagerConfig. **_TODO AFTER GITHUB REPO CREATION: ADD LINK_**
+For more information on what each configuration does, please refer to [the documentation comments on S3TransferManagerConfig](https://github.com/aws/aws-sdk-swift-s3-transfer-manager/blob/main/Sources/S3TransferManager/S3TransferManagerConfig.swift).

 ## Amazon S3 Transfer Manager for Swift usage examples